openhab/openhab-docs/configuration/items.md

 Each set must meet the following criteria:

 -   A default icon is mandatory.
     The default icon filename is the name of the icon without a hyphen or state (e.g. `switch.svg`)

--   Icon filenames must follow the naming restrictions given for [icons](#icons),above
+-   Icon filenames must follow the naming restrictions given for [icons](#icons) above

 -   The state name must reflect the Item's raw state.
     [Transformations](#state-transformation) applied in the state presentation definition of the Item have no influence on icon selection.
-For example, if you use a transform file to change a `contact` output from "CLOSED" to "CERADO", the icon filename must be `contact-closed.<extension>`

 -   The state portion of the icon name must be in lowercase letters

-Example:
+**Example:**

 The user defines the "Livingroom_Light" and "Livingroom_Light_Connection" Items: